-Best Beach Bars in the British Virgin Islands
+Best Beach Bars in the BVI

 On your BVI yacht charter you’re pretty much guaranteed a good beach, a good tropical drink, and a stunning viewpoint – the latter of which is of the water.
 And in a place like that, you need a good beach bar to make your trip complete.